Ulauncher/Ulauncher/docs/extensions/tutorial.rst

 **3. Render results**

-  Return :class:`~ulauncher.api.shared.action.RenderResultListAction.RenderResultListAction` in order to render results.
+  Return a list of :class:`~ulauncher.api.shared.item.ExtensionResultItem.ExtensionResultItem` in order to render results.
-  :class:`~ulauncher.api.shared.item.ExtensionResultItem.ExtensionResultItem` describes a single result item.

   You can also use :class:`~ulauncher.api.shared.item.ExtensionSmallResultItem.ExtensionSmallResultItem` if you want to render more items.
 You won't have item description with this type.